Temasek-Dynamics/gestelt/gestalt_bringup/README.md

 ```

 # TODO
-    - Run tests to see what causes the drones to stop following the trajectories
-        - What causes the emergency stop?
-            - When the agents are too close to each other and the replan fails upon detecting a potential collsion
-                - "Replan failed upon detecting potential collision"
-                - "Potential agent collision detected, activating ESTOP"
+    - Tune PID
+    - Add option to:
+        - enable/disable running on radxa
+        - Add flag for building in release mode
     - Automated checking of collision
         - Agent-Obstacle collision
             - 1: Collision occurs when sensor data is within a certain range of the base link frame.
                 - Doesn't work if robot is not facing the obstacle
             - 2: Use gazebo collision detector
                 - Challenges of using API
             - 3: Use gazebo bumper plugin to detect collisions
-    - Investigate
-        - Unknown regions are assumed to be obstacle free?
-            - Planning trajectories into the unknown
-    - Add flag for building in release mode
     - Use drone_detection module to remove the drone point cloud, starting with simulation.
-    - Change gridmap to use PCL and octree search for occupancy grid

 ## Simulation
 - Add publish server state to ego replan fsm, so that trajectory server can aggregate it.